What is Data Hoarding, and How Does it Work?

 How is Data Hoarding different from Prefetching?

-Data hoarding and prefetching are two common techniques used in the field of computer science to optimize system performance.
+Data hoarding and prefetching are two common techniques used in the field of computer science to optimise system performance.
 While both methods involve caching data for quick retrieval, they differ in their purpose and approach.

 Data hoarding refers to the practice of accumulating large amounts of data on a system without any immediate need for it.
 This can lead to wasted storage space, slower system performance, and increased vulnerability to security threats.
 Data hoarding is often driven by a fear of losing important information or a desire to keep all data within easy reach.